-Wisteria is a vine that is well known for its vigorous growth and are just as notorious for being reluctant to bloom.
-When a wisteria won’t bloom, many gardeners get frustrated and ask “why is my wisteria not blooming and what is the secret on how to get wisteria to bloom?”
+Wisteria is a vine that is well known for its vigorous growth and it’s just as notorious for being reluctant to bloom.
+When a wisteria won’t bloom, many gardeners get frustrated and ask, “Why is my wisteria not blooming and what is the secret on how to get wisteria to bloom?”.
 There is no secret to fixing wisteria blooming problems.
 A little knowledge can help you quickly fix the problem.
 Let’s take a look at what you need to do to understand how to get a wisteria to flower.

 Reasons Why a Wisteria Won’t Bloom